 By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 For those of us considering undergoing a prophylactic Total Gastrectomy (TG), here are some questions you should consider asking your potential surgeon.
-It won’t be easy to fit all of these questions into a brief consultation, so make sure to schedule enough time to discuss your concerns – remember, this is a life-altering decision!
+It won’t be easy to fit all of these issues into a brief consultation, so make sure to schedule enough time to discuss your concerns – remember, this is a life-altering decision!

 We have heard it suggested that an experienced surgeon likely performs 20-25 TGs annually.
-We decided to look to an expert to find out how to define “experienced”.
+We decided to look for an expert to find out how to define “experienced.”
 Dr. Sam S. Yoon estimates that less than 1-2 dozen surgeons in the entire US perform that many TGs per year, and feels that 12 gastrectomies (1 per month) of any type (total, subtotal, distal) would qualify a surgeon as being in the top 1% of general or oncologic surgeons in the country.
 A handful of surgeons that we are aware of are:

-Coit, Daniel, Memorial Sloan Kettering Cancer Center, New York, NY
+Coit, Daniel - Memorial Sloan Kettering Cancer Center, New York, NY

-Donahue, John, Mayo Clinic, Rochester MN
+Kendrick, Michael L. - Mayo Clinic, Rochester MN

-Mansfield, Paul, MD Anderson, Houston TX
+Mansfield, Paul - MD Anderson Cancer Center, Houston TX

-Mullen, John, Massachusetts General Hospital, Boston MA
+Mullen, John - Massachusetts General Hospital, Boston MA

-Norton, Jeff, Stanford University, Palo Alto CA
+Norton, Jeff - Stanford University, Palo Alto CA

-Strong, Vivian, Memorial Sloan Kettering Cancer Center, New York NY
+Strong, Vivian - Memorial Sloan Kettering Cancer Center, New York NY

-Yoon, Sam, Memorial Sloan Kettering Cancer Center, New York NY
+Yoon, Sam - Memorial Sloan Kettering Cancer Center, New York NY

-- When you are ready to move on to discussing the procedure, it makes sense, of course, to start with the details of TG so you know and understand exactly what is being done on the operating table.
+When you are ready to move on to discuss the procedure, it makes sense, of course, to start with the details of TG, so you know and understand exactly what is being done on the operating table.
 What exactly does the procedure entail?
-Where will the esophagus and small intestine be cut, and how will the anastamoses (re-connections) be made?
+Where will the esophagus and small intestine be cut, and how will the anastomosis (re-connections) be made?
 It may help to ask the surgeon to draw a picture for you.
 There are a few different ways to re-attach the small intestines to the esophagus.
 Specifically, a small jejunal “pouch” (sort of a mini-stomach made out of a portion of the small intestine) has been constructed during some TGs.
 However, research is conflicting regarding the outcome of this procedure.
 How will you ensure the proximal margin (the length of healthy esophageal mucosa that is cut beyond the gastric mucosa) of the stomach has been completely removed?
 It is necessary to get rid of all the gastric mucosa – you don’t want a remnant sitting beside a wound site.
-The rigor with ensuring this margin is resected is greater than for non-HDGC surgery.
+The rigor of ensuring this margin is resected is more significant than for non-HDGC surgery.
 For additional information about the surgical procedure see Prophylactic Gastrectomy for HDGC by S.S.
 Yoon et al.